21 Ocean circulation

 \[ \begin{align} \epsilon \coloneqq \frac{r}{\rho_0\beta D}. \end{align} \]

 Eq.
-(21.13) is the equation of motion of the Stommel model.
-It applies
+(21.14) is the equation of motion of the Stommel model.
+It applies Eq.
+(21.14) is the equation of motion of the Stommel model.
+One has

 \[ \begin{align} \frac{\frac{\partial\psi}{\partial x}}{\epsilon\Delta\psi} \sim \frac{L\rho_0\beta D}{r} \end{align} \]

 with $L$ as the horizontal length scale.
-For $r$ you scale
+For $r$, one estimates

 \[ \begin{align} fV \sim \frac{Vr}{D\rho_0} \Rightarrow r \sim D\rho_0 f. \end{align} \]

-As a rough approximation, one can conceptually say for very large scales
+As a rough approximation, for very large scales one may therefore work with

 \[ \begin{align} \frac{\partial\psi}{\partial x} &= \frac{\epsilon}{r}\mathbf{k}\cdot\nabla\times\mathbf{\tau}_T \end{align} \]

-what is called Sverdrup balance.
-From this, the ocean current can be derived diagnostically for a given wind effect.
+which represents another form of the Sverdrup balance.
+From this, the ocean current can be diagnosed for a given wind forcing.

 \[ \begin{align} \tau_T^{(x)} &= -\rho_0U^2\cos\left(\pi\frac{y}{L}\right),\\ \tau_T^{(y)} &= 0 \end{align} \]